What types of breast implants are available?

 Women considering breast augmentation can choose between saline-filled and silicone gel-filled implants, each with a silicone shell.
 Silicone is a natural element that is used safely in many different medical devices.
 Both types of implants have been approved by Health Canada as safe options for women undergoing cosmetic or reconstructive breast surgery.

 Breast implants are available with both smooth and textured surfaces.
-The sizes available range from 100 to 800 ccs, and implants can be round or “anatomic” (teardrop shaped).
-Taking into account the risk-benefit ratio of each type of implant, we most commonly recommend smooth, round cohesive gel implants for breast augmentation, although we have access to the other options as well, and will tailor our approach to your particular goals.
+The sizes available range from 100 to 800 ccs, and implants can be round or anatomic (teardrop-shaped).
+We most commonly recommend smooth, round cohesive gel implants for breast augmentation, because they tend to produce the best results in the large majority of our patients.
+However, we also have access to the other options and will tailor our approach to your particular goals.

 What are the advantages of cohesive silicone gel implants?

-Silicone gel breast implants look and feel more natural than saline.
-They have less tendency to ripple (being able to see or feel waves or creases in the implant, particularly in the upper chest or cleavage area).
-Cohesive silicone gel implants can be placed either above or below the chest muscle.
+Silicone gel breast implants look and feel more like natural breast tissue than saline implants.
+They are less likely to ripple, a problem that creates visible waves or creases in the implant, particularly in the upper chest or cleavage area.
+Cohesive silicone gel implants can be placed either above or below the chest muscle, allowing even more versatility in customizing this procedure to the needs of each of our patients.

 Are silicone implants safe?

-Silicone gel implants were taken off the market from 1992 until 2002 in Canada (2010 in the USA) due to concerns that they were related to autoimmune diseases such as lupus, rheumatoid arthritis, and other medical problems.
-Since that time, multiple large studies have been done, each time concluding that there is no correlation between silicone gel implants and these diseases and that silicone gel implants are safe to use in cosmetic and reconstructive breast surgery.
+Silicone gel implants were taken off the market from 1992 until 2002 in Canada (2006 in the USA) due to concerns that they were related to autoimmune diseases such as lupus and rheumatoid arthritis, and other medical problems.
+Since that time, multiple large studies have been done, each time concluding that there is no correlation between silicone gel implants and these diseases, and that silicone gel implants are safe to use in cosmetic and reconstructive breast surgery.

 What incisions are used for the surgery?